arh-eu/gds-java-sdk/README.md

 ### Sending (sync) messages

 As mentioned, these methods use return values.
-To make life easier, special classes were introduced (found in the `hu.arh.gds.message.clienttypes` package) with the received `MessageHeaderBase` and proper subclass of the `MessageData`.
+To make life easier, special classes were introduced (found in the `hu.arheu.gds.message.clienttypes` package) with the received `MessageHeaderBase` and proper subclass of the `MessageData`.

 The header can be accessed by the `getHeader()` and the data part with the `getData()` getter method (as explained above).